auth0/docs/articles/hosted-pages/login.md

 ### Use Auth0.js in the Hosted Login Page

-Within the Hosted Login page, you can use the the [Auth0.js library](/libraries/auth0js) or instead of [Lock](/libraries/lock) to perform authentication using a custom UI.
+Within the Hosted Login page, you can use the the [Auth0.js library](/libraries/auth0js), instead of [Lock](/libraries/lock), to perform authentication using a custom UI.
 You can also use Auth0.js _in addition_ to Lock, for authentication or user management tasks.

 Read more about either of them in their documentation (linked above) or see the [Using Auth0.js in the Hosted Login Page](/hosted-pages/hosted-login-auth0js) documentation for examples of implementing Auth0.js in the Hosted Login page.